Alibabade/Decomposition-for-Normal-Images/README.md

 People dealing with geometry detail preservation, in general, consider to decompose details from normal images first, then manipulate them before reconstruction.
-However, detail information obtained by value subtraction is broken (see zoom-in details of \(e\) in Fig 1.), where value subtraction is operated on pixel-level from original normal images and smoothed normal images.
+However, detail information obtained by value subtraction is broken (see zoom-in details of \(e\) in the Figure above.), where value subtraction is operated on pixel-level from original normal images and smoothed normal images.
 In fact, the detail information should be a vector subtraction as the RGB colour of each pixel in a normal image represents a vector.
 Therefore, to obtain more correct and intact detail information, we should use vector subtraction instead of value subtraction.

 ## Script in Matlab
 [Here]() is a script written in Matlab to decompose normal based on vector subtraction.
 Additionally, the script also includes a smoothing function that applies DTRF filter to obtain a structure normal image by smoothing the origial normal image.